 Please complete this form whenever you take action against a student for violating the Standards of Student Conduct.
-Please send it to your department chair/supervisor and holmesj@laccd.edu Dr. J. Holmes, Dean.
-This form will be filed in a general folder for reference in the case of repeat violations.
+Please send it to your department chair/supervisor and Acting Dean Juan Alvarez (alvarejf@laccd.edu) This form will be filed in a general folder for reference in the case of repeat violations.
 The student may receive notification of alleged violations or be contacted to make an appointment with the college disciplinarian.

-Student's Name: Date Time Student ID # Program/Service Location Course # Section # Who is the Area Dean?
-See other side of this form a Explain below the facts and codes of conduc ct that you believe v vere violated Indicate action taken: [] Suspen [] Suspen p: [] Verbal [] V ded from class/activity i ded from class/activity i lain n progress n progress and n Sheriff's report filed?
-Yes No Referred to St udent Health Ce nter for counseling?
-Yes No Instructor's/Supervisor's Na me (Print) Instructor's/Supervis sor's Signature Dat e Student's Name 880000 I ACC STUDENT CON DUCT FORM Program/Service Course Section # You are charged with violat Handbook, the Class Sched District's website at www.la You have been issued a wa reported to the College Disc Conduct may lead to more: dule and the (ccd.edu.
-Sele arning or susp ciplinarian, De College Catalog.
-You ca ect "About Us", then sel- ended from a college cl ean of Special Programs an see them on t ect "Board Rules lass, program, or s.
-This violation he Los Angeles Co s", within Chapter IX r activity for 1 - 2 da or another violation mmunity Co , Article VIII ys.
-This will Indicate action taken: [] Warning [] Suspen [] Suspen Vritten n progress n progress and n ext class/activity Instructor's/Supervisor's Na 100000000000 Instructor's/Supervi sor's Signature 9/11/19 е
+Student's Name: Date e Time Student ID # Program/Service Location Course # Section # Who is the Who is the Area Dean?
+See other side of this form a Explain below the facts and codes of condu ict that you believe v were vio lated.
+Indicate action taken: [] Susper [] Susper ig: [] Verbal [] V nded from class/activity i nded from class/activity i plain n progress n progress and Sheriff's report filed?
+Yes No Referred to St tudent Health Ce enter for counseling ?
+Yes No Instructor's/Supervisor's Na Instructor's/Supervi Give lower portion to student if LACC STUDENT CONI × Student's Name Date B Time Program/Service Location Course Section # You are charged with violati Handbook, the Class Sched Community College District lule and the You have been issued a wa reported to the College Disc Conduct may lead to more s iplinarian, D ean of Special Programs s.
+This violation or another violation Indicate action taken: [] Susper g: [] Verbal [] V nded from class/activity i nded from class/activity i n progress next class/activity Please ex plain 000 BCV04C the selection of the se